moin-loginsoft/ms-defender-azure/README.md

 ### Submit-Defender-Alerts-To-VMRay Logic App Installation

->This playbook is mandatory.
-The Logic App collects the Defender Alerts and sends to VMRay Function App Connector for further processing.
+>This playbook is **required**.
+The Logic App collects Defender alerts and sends them to the VMRay Function App connector for further processing.

 #### Consumption Plan
 > Click on below button to deploy: